ry-animal/lit-protocol-next/README.md

 4. You can feel free to define your data types, UI, etc. any way you like (to keep things simple you can base all limit orders on ETH / WETH pairs.
 5. No need to set up a DB, can just save everything in localstorage for the scope of the demo
 6. Aim to finish in no more than 2 days.
 (Candidly this may be a lot larger scope than 2 days, so if you’re not all the way through - just send in what you have and can walk through the code together)
-7. You will be compensated $300 for the task.

 Helpful Utilities